bfox9900/CAMEL99-FORTH/README.md

 ### *NOTICE*
 As of April 2022 the library files have not all been vetted and many will crash.
-This primarily due to optimization assumptions made for ITC code that do not work with the DTC code.
+This is primarily due to optimization assumptions made for ITC code that do not work with the DTC code.

+Needless to say the ITC version of INLINE does not work at this time.

 ### Important differences